OAGi/Score/docs/user_guide/index.rst

 To update a Context Category:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Click “View/Edit Context Category” menu item.
+2. Click "View/Edit Context Category" menu item.

 3. Use the *Name* and Description fields to find the desired Context Category.
-Open its “Edit Context Category” page by clicking the Name or GUID.
+Open its "Edit Context Category" page by clicking the Name or GUID.
 See also `How to use the Search field in general <#how-to-use-the-search-field-in-general>`__.

 4. You can change the *Name* and the *Description* fields of the Context Category.

-5. Click the “Update” button.
+5. Click the "Update" button.

 Update a Context Scheme
 ~~~~~~~~~~~~~~~~~~~~~~~

 To update a Context Scheme:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Context Scheme” from the drop-down list.
+2. Choose "View/Edit Context Scheme" from the drop-down list.

 3. Locate the Context Scheme you want to update.
 You may search by using
    the *Name* (see `How to use the Search field in